Azov Brigade: Battle of Shyrokyne, January 2015

 On 24 January 2015, Mariupol came under an indiscriminate rocket bombing by separatists, which left 31 dead and 108 injured.
-In 28 January, two Azov members were killed in a shelling of a checkpoint in the eastern part of Mariupol.
-Both attacks were conducted from an area near the village of Shyrokyne, 11km east of Mariupol, where there was significant movement of separatist troops in the region, stoking fears of a third offensive against Mariupol.
+On 28 January, two Azov members were killed in a shelling of a checkpoint in the eastern part of Mariupol.
+Both attacks were conducted from an area near the village of Shyrokyne, 11 km east of Mariupol, where there was significant movement of separatist troops in the region, stoking fears of a third offensive against Mariupol.

 In February 2015, the Azov Regiment responded by spearheading a surprise offensive against the separatists in Shyrokyne.
 The objective was to create a buffer zone to prevent more bombings of Mariupol and push the separatists forces back into Novoazovsk.
 The attack by the Azov Regiment was reinforced by the Ukrainian Army, and Air Assault Forces, as well the Donbas Battalion of the National Guard, the independent volunteer battalions Ukrainian Volunteer Corps, and the Chechen Muslim Sheikh Mansur Battalion.

 In February 2015, after breaking through DPR lines, the Azov Regiment managed to quickly capture the towns of Shyrokyne, Pavlopil, and Kominternove, and began to advance toward Novoazovsk.
 The Ukrainian forces were stopped in the town of Sakhanka, where the separatists held the line by using heavy artillery and armored vehicles.
 By 12 February 2015 the separatists launched an all-out counter-offensive which resulted in heavy losses for Azov.
 Azov and the rest of the Ukrainian forces retreated from Sakhanka into Shyrokyne.
 On 12 February 2015, the Minsk II ceasefire was signed by both parties of the conflict, and the territory around Shyrokyne was declared to be part of a proposed demilitarized buffer zone.
 However, the DPR rebels did not consider combat in the village itself as part of the ceasefire, while Biletsky saw the ceasefire as "appeasing the aggressor".
 The following weeks saw fighting continuing between Azov and the separatists, worrying some analysts that it could jeopardize the Minsk II agreement.
 The situation in Shyrokyne became a stalemate: both sides reinforced their positions and built trenches.
-In the following weeks, Azov and the DRP forces exchanged fire and artillery bombings with a back-and-forth on the control of the frontlines and villages.
+In the following weeks, Azov and the DPR forces exchanged fire and artillery bombings with a back-and-forth on the control of the front lines and villages.
 The village of Shyrokyne was almost completely destroyed as a result.